Alessandra Rossi, Resident Director, Guatemala

-Prior to her time at IFES, Rossi worked for the United Nations Electoral Assistance Division in Libya as a public outreach and voter education adviser.
-During this time, she supported the implementation of a voter education initiative targeting women, youth, voters with disabilities and rural communities for the 2012 national congressional elections.
-Between 2005-2007, Rossi worked as regional electoral coordinator for MINUSTAH in Haiti where she provided legal advice to electoral authorities regarding the electoral process.
-Additionally, she worked with the Legal Affairs Unit providing expertise in electoral legislation review.
+Rossi previously worked for the UN Electoral Assistance Division in Libya as a public outreach and voter education adviser, supporting the implementation of a voter education initiative targeting women, youth, voters with disabilities and rural communities for the 2012 national congressional elections.
+Shei also served as field electoral coordinator for the UN Mission for Stabilization in Haiti (MINUSTAH) and worked for the UN in Côte d’Ivoire to support the electoral process under the auspices of the peace agreement, particularly enhancing civil registry and voter registration.

 Prior to that, Rossi worked as regional electoral coordinator for MINUSTAH in Haiti, where she provided legal advice to electoral authorities regarding the electoral process and provided expertise in electoral legislation review to the Legal Affairs Unit.